-{\tt DT-Net} uses a progressive loss function to encourage improvements at each RNN layer.
+We study two trained maze-solving models from previous works: an RNN from \citet{bansal2022endtoend} which we call \DTNet, and an INN from \citet{anil2022path} which we call \PINet\footnote{\PINet stands for `Path-Independent' net, as path independence is a feature identified in \cite{anil2022path} as being strongly correlated with generalization. }.
+While both works propose multiple models, we focus on the most performant model from each.
+Both \DTNet and \PINet contain 0.78M parameters, facilitating fair comparison. \DTNet uses a progressive loss function to encourage improvements at each RNN layer.
 In this approach, the recurrent module is run for a random number of iterations, and the resulting output is used as the initial input for the RNN, while gradients from the initial iterations are discarded.
 The model is then trained to produce the solution after another random number of iterations.
 We refer the reader to~\cite[Section 3.2]{bansal2022endtoend} for additional details.
-For {\tt PI-Net}, path-independence (i.e., contractivity) is encouraged in two ways: (i) by using random initialization for half of the batch and zero initialization for the other half, and (ii) by varying the compute budgets/depths of the forward solver during training.
+For \PINet, path-independence is encouraged in two ways: (i) by using random initialization for half of the batch and zero initialization for the other half, and (ii) by varying the compute budgets/depths of the forward solver during training.